nextflow-io/training/docs/nf_customize/04_config.md

 Custom configuration files are the same format as the configuration file included in the pipeline directory.

-Configuration properties are organized into [scopes](https://www.nextflow.io/docs/latest/config.html#config-scopes) by dot prefixing the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation.
-For example:
+Configuration properties are organized into [scopes](https://www.nextflow.io/docs/latest/config.html#config-scopes) by dot prefixing the property names with a scope identifier or grouping the properties in the same scope using the curly brackets notation:

 ```console title="custom.config" linenums="1"
 alpha.x  = 1